Agnar22/Kundestyrt2020-NAV-DIPS/README.md

  - From there on, there are two recommended ways to run the backend, from the command line or from Intellij.
    - <b>Intellij:</b>
         - [Download Intellij.](https://www.jetbrains.com/idea/download/)
+        - Open the project in Intellij with the backend folder as root folder.
         - Set the necessary environment variables for the keystore and truststore by:
             - double tap shift -> "Edit configurations..." -> "+" -> "Spring boot"
                 - Set "Main class" to: com.ntnu.BackendApplication